AbduMalekBenIssa/uride-hackathon-demo/README.md

 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-## Environment Setup
+## Environment Setup (For Future Integration)

+**Note:** The following environment variables are **not required** to run the current version of the application, which uses simulated data.
+This setup is for the planned integration with Firebase and Google Maps.

 This project uses environment variables to store sensitive information like API keys.
-Follow these steps to set up your environment:
+Follow these steps to set up your environment for future development:

 1. Copy `.env.example` to `.env.local`
 2. Replace the placeholder values with your actual API keys and configuration